 I definitely think that anyone that loves to travel, with a dash of adventure and history, is bound to be inspired.
-You might even want revisit the places, like the Louvre, to figure out for yourself where fact and fiction intercept.
+You might even want to revisit the places, like the Louvre, to figure out for yourself where fact and fiction intercept.

 The King’s Deception – Steve Berry

 Steve Berry is easily one of my favourite writers.
-His books are an entertaining blend of history, intrigue and modern day adventure.
+His books are an entertaining blend of history, intrigue and modern-day adventure.
 The King’s Deception doesn’t disappoint.
 Berry’s hero, ex-secret agent Cotton Malone, once again gets entangled in an international mystery that brings him to London to unravel mysteries of the British monarchs.

 Cotton has to deal with bad guys while he navigates the treacherous game of not knowing who he can trust.
 Meanwhile, he has to rescue his kidnapped son and another boy entrusted in his care.

-There are centuries old secrets at stake, conspiracies and coverups.
+There are centuries-old secrets at stake, conspiracies and coverups.
 This literary thrill ride is enough to inspire travel to London at the next opportunity.

 What I love about this book is that it takes you on a tour of London of today and of the past.
-It explores actual historical event and plays up some theories that lasted through the years.
+It explores the actual historical events and plays up some theories that lasted through the years.
 What is true and what is made up will definitely make you search for answers.
 Berry also incorporates a lot of historical facts that he blends creatively into a fictional narrative.

 The Odyssey – Homer

 The Odyssey, creates somewhere around 725 BC by the poet Homer, is a follow up the Iliad.
 Here we meet the Greek hero Odysseus, trying to sail home after the end of the Trojan War.
 Lost at sea, he falls prey to various mythical foes, including the enchanting siren Calypso.